 Minor details that I found interesting: the automatic high beam system on the S550 gradually sweeps up when engaging whereas the adaptive high beams on the ES instantly come on, the tach and speedo were fully virtual and massive, coming back to the ES, the gauges actually felt small.
 Lastly I actually liked the soft close doors.

 What I don’t miss about the S-Class?
 The 19mpg V8, the physical size of the car.
-Just as my preference is not to be the sole occupant in an SUV, I’d rather not feel like a chauffeur in the S-class (or the LS or the 7-series, or ).
+Just as my preference is not to be the sole occupant in an SUV, I’d rather not feel like a chauffeur in the S-class (or the LS or the 7-series, or <insert flagship of make>).
 However, for its price, if the car did come with a driver, I could definitely appreciate and get used to being a full-time passenger in a comfy land yacht like the S550.